darylcbrooks/project-1/README.md

 ## Conclusion

 Intrusion detection and prevention systems are critical security controls required for advanced network threat monitoring; however, misconfigurations can render them useless.
 Verifying and testing proper configuration prior to deployment is vital to ensuring that an IDS/IPS is an effective contribution to an enterprise's defense-in-depth strategy.
+You can watch the video walkthrough of this same project at the top of page.
+Until next time, take care of yourself and…SHOW YOUR WORK!!! 😉